JohnBassett-UW/decomplex1/README.md

 In our slice culture hashing experiments the majority of data points fall in the background peak.
-This background also contains a signficantly greater number of reads compared with the signal.
+This background also contains a signficantly greater number of reads compared with whole cell hashing.

 deMULTIplex generates thresholds by identifying the two largest modes in the dataset (blue and red lines in the image above).
 Noteably, nucelei from tumor slices have no second mode and therefore require an alternative method to thresholding.